w-m/WMGenericCollection/README.md

     WMGENERICARRAY_SYNTHESIZE(NSString *, // type of the value class
                               WMStringArray, WMMutableStringArray) // generated class names

-With these two lines you have created classes `WMStringArray` and `WMMutableStringArray`, which provide the complete interface of NSArray and NSMutableArray, while taking and returning `NSString *`, where NSArray would use `id`.
+And that's it!
+With these two lines you have created two classes, `WMStringArray` and `WMMutableStringArray`, which provide the complete interface of `NSArray` and `NSMutableArray`.
+The big difference: they will take and return `NSString *`, where NSArray would use `id`.

 Custom NSSet
 ============

 Sets are created in a similar manner, but take an additional parameter, as they interact with NSArrays, for example in `-allObjects`.
-The type of the collection that is returned there can be configured as well.
+The type of the collection that is returned there needs to be configured as well.
 We can use the WMStringArray we just created like this:

     WMGENERICSET_INTERFACE(NSString *, // type of the value class
                            WMStringArray *, // what should '- (...)allObjects' return?